ikornaselur/pytest-partial-compare/README.md

 A pytest plugin that lets you partially compare dictionaries and lists.

-When you have a complex dictionary and you only care about partially validating, it can be bothersome to do multiple asserts, one for each value.
+When you have a complex dictionary and lists and you only care about partially validating, it can be bothersome to do multiple asserts, one for each value.

-By using a `DictSubset` you can write the subset of the dictionary that you want to be present, and get clear assertion errors if there is any values missing or not matching
+By using a `DictSubset` and `ListSubset` you can write the subset of the dictionary or list that you want to be present, and get clear assertion errors if there is any values missing or not matching

-## Example
+## DictSubset

 ```python
 # A complex dictionary